-On the eighth month of Sales Pitch my true love sent to me, a reminder that, sales managers must sell to earn their team’s respect; and, whether you’re in sales and service it doesn’t matter.
+On the eighth month of Sales Pitch my true love sent to me, this reminder.
+That, sales managers must sell to earn their team’s respect; and, also, whether you’re in sales and service it doesn’t matter.
 What matters is to give to a profitable service (one with a commercial attachment) because business benchmarks itself to this.

 On the seventh month of Sales Pitch my true love sent to me, the revelation that asking insightful questions and avoiding jargon, all accelerate the sales process and are only possible with practice.
 For instance, instead of a confusing our speeds are 5mbps, you’re better off revealing, “can download a movie is less than five minutes.”

-On the fifth month of Sales Pitch my true love sent to me, why the word but is best avoided in the sales process because it irritates thus impeding the sale.
-And how to overcome limiting organizational policies by offering suitable alternatives, like a bank guarantee in lieu of an LPO.
+On the fifth month of Sales Pitch my true love sent to me, why the word but is best avoided in the sales process.
+This is because it irritates, thus impeding the sale.
+Further, how to overcome limiting organizational policies by offering suitable alternatives, like a bank guarantee in lieu of an LPO.

 On the fourth month of Sales Pitch my true love sent to me, the fact that because his reputation is his most important asset, the progressive seller will do unto others as he will have them do unto him.

-On the third month of Sales Pitch my true love sent to me, the news that to thrive, the seller must accept to grow emotionally to, say, differentiate between pride and hubris and feel the rejection but deflect it to not being personal because it isn’t.
-And a reminder that successful selling is a friendship with benefits.
+On the third month of Sales Pitch my true love sent to me, the news that to thrive, the seller must accept to grow emotionally.
+To, say, differentiate between pride and hubris.
+And to feel the rejection but deflect it to not being personal because it isn’t.
+Also, a reminder that successful selling is a friendship with benefits.
 If the buyer doesn’t see the benefits to him, he won’t buy your service or product.

 On the second month of Sales Pitch my true love sent to me, the revelation that your academic grade does not define you.
 You do.
 The A in school does not stand for Amazing in life; neither does the F, Failure.

-On the first month of Sales Pitch my true love sent to me, a reminder to accelerate the sales process by selling to back office staff as you would external buyers; and that selling goes against the societal grain and is the real reason most people shun it.
+On the first month of Sales Pitch my true love sent to me this reminder.
+To accelerate the sales process by selling to back office staff as you would external buyers.
+And that selling goes against the societal grain and is the real reason most people shun it.